sg-crest A Singapore Government Agency Website

 Note

 Court officers cannot help parties file their appeal papers.
-Parties who need assistance in such matters may wish to approach the Community Justice Centre, Community Legal Clinic or the Legal Aid Bureau.
+Parties who need assistance in such matters may wish to approach the Community Legal Clinic or the Legal Aid Bureau.
+You may use the legal help finder to find out the most relevant legal schemes and legal clinics nearest to you.

 Need help?